Toba Regency

 Toba Regency is a landlocked regency in North Sumatra.
 Its seat is Balige.
-The regency covers an area of 2,021.8 square kilometres; it had a population of 173,129 at the 2010 census and 206,199 at the 2020 Census.
-It includes the eastern shore of the vast inland Lake Toba.
-The regency was formerly known as Toba Samosir Regency, until its name was officially shortened in 2020.
+The regency covers an area of 2,021.8 square kilometres; it had a population of 173,129 at the 2010 census and 206,199 at the 2020 Census; the official estimate as at mid 2023 was 216,720 (comprising 108,401 males and 108,319 females).
+Although landlocked, the regency includes the eastern shore of the vast inland Lake Toba.

+The regency was originally created on 23 November 1998 from the northern districts of North Tapanuli Regency, and was formerly known as Toba Samosir Regency, even after its western part was split off as Samosir Regency on 18 December 2003 (apart from Muara District, which remained part of North Tapanuli), until the residual regency's name was officially shortened in 2020.

 Administrative districts

-The regency is divided administratively into sixteen districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census.
-The table also includes the locations of the district administrative centres, the number of administrative villages (desa and kelurahan) in each district and its post code:
+The regency is divided administratively into sixteen districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (231 rural desa and 13 urban kelurahan), and its post code:

+Notes: (a) comprising 6 kelurahan (Balige I, Balige III, Lumban Dolok Haumabange, Napitupulu Bagasan, Pardede Onan and Sangkar Nihuta) and 29 desa. (b) including the kelurahan of Pasar Laguboti. (c) including the kelurahan of Parsoburan Tengah. (d) including the kelurahan of Sigumpar Dangsina. (e) comprising 3 kelurahan (Parparean III, Pasar Porsea and Patane III) and 14 desa. (f) including the kelurahan of Parsaoran Ajibata.

 Orchid Paradise

 Two scientists explored the Eden Park tourist forest in Sionggang village in Toba Regency for four years and have successfully identified almost 200 new species of forest orchids.
 The area is an orchid paradise, in which thousands of other orchid species can be found.